 On this page you can read about changes introduced by the Amendment Act, upcoming changes, and exemptions, as well as download related documents.

 New Zealand’s rental landscape has changed dramatically since the Residential Tenancies Act (RTA) 1986 came into force more than 30 years ago.
 More New Zealanders now live in rental accommodation and do so for longer periods of time.

 - improves tenants’ security and stability while protecting landlords’ interests

 - ensures the law balances the rights and responsibilities of tenants and landlords and helps renters feel at home

 - modernises the legislation so it can respond to the changing trends in the rental market.

-- Fixed-term tenancies granted after 11 February 2021 become periodic tenancies at the end of the fixed term.
-This applies unless the landlord and tenant agree otherwise, the tenant gives notice, or the landlord gives notice using one of the specified reasons.
+Fixed-term tenancies signed after 11 February 2021 become periodic tenancies at the end of that fixed term, unless: the landlord and tenant agree otherwise; the tenant gives notice; or the landlord gives notice using a specified reason.

 Tenants can make minor changes to a rental property, if the installation and removal of them is low risk, e.g. changing curtains or installing a baby gate.

 The Ministry of Business, Innovation and Employment (MBIE), which is the tenancy regulator, has new compliance tools to take direct action against either landlords or tenants who don’t meet their obligations under the Amendment Act.
 See what those tools are(external link).